arjunswaj/android-orm/README.md

         		Sportsman footballer = new Footballer(39, "David Beckham", 17, "England");
 				ormHelper.persist(footballer);

 	* ####Joined
 	In this section Inheritance by Joined strategy is discussed.
 		1. Provide the Inheritance Strategy and the Discriminator Column in the SuperClass Files.

-        		@Entity(name = "EMPLOYEE")
+        		@Entity(name = "EMPLOYEES")
 				@Inheritance(strategy = InheritanceType.JOINED)
 				@DiscriminatorColumn(name = "EMPLOYEE_TYPE")
 				public abstract class Employee {